 How an Experienced New Jersey DUI Lawyer Can Help

-At the Kugel Law Firm, our knowledgeable New Jersey DUI attorneys may be able to thoroughly analyze the evidence, challenge the accuracy of the interlock device, and identify any procedural errors that could work in your favor.
+At The Kugel Law Firm, our knowledgeable New Jersey DUI attorneys may be able to thoroughly analyze the evidence, challenge the accuracy of the interlock device, and identify any procedural errors that could work in your favor.
 With our assistance, you can navigate the legal process, negotiate with prosecutors, and strive for a favorable resolution tailored to your specific case.
-Contact the Kugel Law Firm today at (973) 854-0098 to schedule a consultation.
+Contact The Kugel Law Firm today at (973) 854-0098 to schedule a consultation.